We released a new guide to cleaning a hacked WordPress site with our plugin.

-By running this tool you know that any stolen password can’t be used to reinfect your site, and that any active session is killed throughout your site.
-You should also look at the email addressees for each registered user to see if any of them were modified.
+By running this tool you know that any stolen password can’t be used to reinfect your site and that any active session is killed throughout your site.
+You should also look at the email addresses for each registered user to see if any of them were modified.
 We often see addresses modified to an email controlled by the bad guys so they can later reset the passwords and get back in.

 Step 6- Apply our hardening suggestions

-The plugin has a series of hardening suggestions that we also recommend that you run.
+The plugin has a series of hardening suggestions that we also recommend you run.
 These options can be found under “Sucuri Free / 1-click Hardening”.
 The main ones would be the Uploads and Wp-content PHP execution hardening.